Altona Volkspark

 Is it wheelchair accessible?

-The park is designed to be accessible, with paths suitable for wheelchairs and strollers.
+The park is designed to be accessible, with pathways suitable for wheelchairs.
+However, it is advisable to check the official website for detailed accessibility information.

 Can I buy tickets online?